uikit/uikit-site/docs/pages/offcanvas.md

 To apply this component, add the `uk-offcanvas` attribute to a parent `<div>` element.
 Add the `.uk-offcanvas-bar` class to a child `<div>` element.

 You can use any element to toggle an off-canvas sidebar.
+To enable the necessary JavaScript, add the `uk-toggle` attribute.
 An `<a>` element needs to be linked to the id of the off-canvas container.
-To enable the necessary JavaScript, just add the `uk-toggle` attribute.
 If you are using another element, like a button, just add the `uk-toggle="target: #ID"` attribute to target the id of the off-canvas container.

 ```html
 <!-- This is a button toggling the off-canvas -->